Alan Ladd: Jaguar Productions

 When Ladd returned to Hollywood in 1954, he formed Jaguar Productions, a new production company that released movies through Warner Bros.
 This was in addition to the films he made with Warner, solely as an actor.

 His first film for Jaguar was Drum Beat (1954), a Western directed by Delmer Daves, which was reasonably successful at the box office.
-For Warners, he then made The McConnell Story (1955), co-starring June Allyson, which also proved popular.
+For Warner Bros., he then made The McConnell Story (1955), co-starring June Allyson, which also proved popular.
 He signed to appear in some episodes of General Electric Theater on TV.
 The first of these, "Committed", was based on an old episode of Box 13, which Ladd was considering turning into a TV series.
 However, despite Ladd's presence, a series did not result.

 Ladd next made Hell on Frisco Bay (1955), a film for Jaguar also starring second-billed Edward G. Robinson and Joanne Dru, co-written by Martin Rackin and directed by Frank Tuttle, his old This Gun for Hire associate.
 Rackin wrote and produced Ladd's subsequent film, titled Santiago, which he made for Warner Bros.
 For Jaguar, Ladd produced, but did not appear in, A Cry in the Night.

-Ladd's instincts for choosing material was proving increasingly poor: George Stevens offered him the role of Jett Rink in Giant (1956), which he turned down because it was not the lead; James Dean took the part, and the film became one of the big hits of the decade.
+Ladd's instinct for choosing material was proving increasingly poor: George Stevens offered him the role of Jett Rink in Giant (1956), which he turned down because it was not the lead; James Dean took the part, and the film became one of the big hits of the decade.
 He was meant to return to Paramount to make The Sons of Katie Elder, but he bought himself out of his Paramount contract for $135,000; the film was made a decade later, with John Wayne and Dean Martin, and was a big hit.

 Instead, Ladd signed a new four-year contract between Jaguar and Warner Bros., with his company having a budget of $6.5 million.
 The first film made under it was The Big Land (1957), a Western.
 He made Farewell to Kennedy, another TV film for General Electric Theater; he hoped this would lead to a series, but that did not happen.